 WHAT’S INCLUDED IN OUR CAMPAIGNS?

-Our PR outreach begins by offering new, unreleased content to national and international publications such as Noisey, Stereogum, Pitchfork, Paste, NPR, Huffington Post, PopMatters, Nylon, The Fader, Consequence of Sound and other publications for exclusive premiere coverage.
+Our outreach begins by offering new, unreleased content to national and international publications such as Stereogum, Pitchfork, Paste, NPR, Brooklyn Vegan, PopMatters, Nylon, The Fader, Consequence and other publications for exclusive premiere coverage.

 We follow up by seeking post-premiere coverage such as reviews, shares and interviews from a larger list of select music publications.

 Additionally, we pitch to every music-covering publication in your band’s city or town.
 Often times, local press can lead most directly to cool in-town opportunities that your band can benefit from directly.

 Click here to read a blog post that explores the different kinds of press coverage in depth.

 • We create a bio to showcase the most compelling aspects of your project.

-• We provide info to help you plan new photos and videos to match the strongest mood or aesthetic represented in your music.
+• You are provided info to help you plan new photos and videos to match the strongest mood or aesthetic represented in your music.

-• We provide info to help you remove off-brand assets from social media and other external-facing platforms.
+• We help you remove off-brand assets from social media and other external-facing platforms.

 EPK Creation + Hosting

 We’ve heard countless times that our press kits are the best in the business.
 If you’re curious, shoot us an email here and we’ll send you a sample.